 Michigan State turned in another great season in 2009-10, capturing a share of a second-straight Big Ten Championship and advancing to a sixth Final Four in 12 seasons.
 With MSU's 106-68 victory over UMass in the sixth game of the season, Izzo recorded his 341st victory, becoming Michigan State's all-time winningest coach.
 The Spartans opened Big Ten play with a school-best 9-0 start and captured a share of the regular-season crown with a 14-4 mark.
 Overall, MSU would finish with a 28-9 record.

 The Spartans opened the 2010 NCAA Tournament as a No. 5 seed and advanced through the first weekend with narrow victories over New Mexico State (70-67) and Maryland (85-83).
-In the Midwest Regional, the Spartans once again proved they could win the close games, defeating Northern Iowa (59-52) and Tennesse (70-69) to advance to the program's eighth Final Four and the sixth in the last 12 seasons under Izzo.
+In the Midwest Regional, the Spartans won two more close games, defeating Northern Iowa (59-52) and Tennessee (70-69) to advance to the program's eighth Final Four and the sixth in the last 12 seasons under Izzo.

 The 2008-09 season was one of the best in the history of Spartan basketball.
 Michigan State advanced to its fifth Final Four in 11 seasons, becoming just the fifth school in the history of college basketball to accomplish that feat.
 During the regular season, the Spartans won the Big Ten Championship with a 15-3 league record, including a school-best 8-1 mark on the road.
 MSU won the league title by four games, equaling the second-greatest margin in conference history.
 Overall, Michigan State finished the season with a 31-7 record, the third-highest win total in school history.
 For his efforts, Izzo was named Big Ten Coach of the Year for the second time in his career.